chetanbg1/cbgwork1/README.md

-	why - traditional collection are not thread safe, only few calsses like Vector, HashTable are threadsafe collections provide some methods like synchronizedList, synchronizedMap, synchronizedSet those provide thread safty but the problem is they capture lock on complete collection even for reading that decrease performance if one thread iterates and other tries to  modify structureal changes then concurrentModificationException is thrown so the concurrent cillections claaes do not throw this exception ConcurrentHashMap -> in ConcurrentHashMap lock is acquired on bucket level so at a time multiple thread can capture lock on diff diff buckets  -> concurrencyLevel -> it create 16 buckets on collection so 16 threads can works on collection simultaneously
+	why - traditional collection are not thread safe, only few calsses like Vector, HashTable are threadsafe collections provide some methods like synchronizedList, synchronizedMap, synchronizedSet those provide thread safty but the problem is they capture lock on complete collection even for reading that decrease performance if one thread iterates and other tries to  modify structureal changes then concurrentModificationException is thrown so the concurrent collections classes do not throw this exception ConcurrentHashMap -> in ConcurrentHashMap lock is acquired on bucket level so at a time multiple thread can capture lock on diff diff buckets  -> concurrencyLevel -> it create 16 buckets on collection so 16 threads can works on collection simultaneously
   		CopyOnWriteArrayList